ben-yeung/ghs-app/README.md

 The GHS App is one of the best ways for students and parents to become more familiar with teachers, staff, and the campus itself.

 ## Inside the app
-The app is primarily Swift3/4 with some Objective-C to bridge headers for external APIs.
-GET requests pull data from Google Calendars and Google Sheets and this JSON is parsed/allocated into TableViews.
+The app is primarily Swift4 with some Objective-C to bridge headers for external APIs.
+GET requests pull data from Google Calendars and Google Sheets and this JSON is parsed via AlamoFire and filtered into TableViews.

+Most resources are linked inside the app using SFSafariViewController webviews.

 Other APIs include Lottie, Firebase, Alamofire, and TwitterCore.